sharetribe/flex-sdk-js/docs/authentication.md

 this case, you should configure the SDK to use [memory-based token store](./token-store.md#memory-store).

+## Login As

+**`sdk.loginAs({ code: string, redirect_uri: string, code_verifier: string }) : Promise`**

+Logs in the marketplace operator as the marketplace user and returns a Promise.

+The session information will be saved to the SDK instance when the Promise is resolved.
+Subsequent requests will be made as the logged in user.

 ## Login with IdP

 **`sdk.loginWithIdp({ idpId: string, idpClientId: string, idpToken: string }) : Promise`**